gabe-ochoa/resume/Readme.md

 ##### Site Reliability Engineer | Flextronics | New York, NY | December 2015 - August 2017
 - Created AWS-hosted Kubernetes clusters and migrated all applications from Heroku
 - Participated in Design Thinking workshops and user story sessions
-- Built internal product for creating micro-service infrastructure by developers
+- Built internal product for creating microservice infrastructure by developers
 - Was on-call for and supported 18 micro-services and underlying infrastructure
 - Designed and built a fault-tolerant logging and metrics pipeline
 - Developed and championed SRE culture/practices across engineering organization